ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 These references then become invalid.
 Using a vector of pointers fixes that.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Invalid memory access due to vector resizing.

 ## Commit #582